ObbieOnOblivion/Toyota-Supra-tuning/README.md

 # How to run
 Click on the RunApp.py module.
 Then uncomment the dunder name == main code that fits your liking.
 The code that runs the use_screen() method is the application.
+When you do run this application, it may or may not exit your current IDE.
+Your Ide will not close.
+# Dont understand cars
+Well look no further than the help function, I have added the propper text documentation in the "pep 257 format"